micromata/webengineering-2015-ss/README.md

 # Directories

-    slides/ Keynote files and PDFs for the lecture demo/   Source code for the demo in the lecture
+    slides/    Keynote files and PDFs for the lecture demo/      Source code for the demo in the lecture exercises/ Exercises for each week

 # Links